 Or the more common scenario, lose your license, but keep driving illegally.
 Eventually, you’re going to get pulled over.
 In which, now you’re both behind on your child support and charged with a crime.
 The court will assess fines and costs, and so will the DMV, and all of this has to get paid, along with your child support arrearage, before you can get your license back.
-You probably can’t pay it, so you have to keep driving illegally, and eventually you’ll get pulled over again.
+You also may have to visit a california home traffic school to get your suspension lifted and your license back.
+However, you probably can’t pay it, so you have to keep driving illegally, and eventually you’ll get pulled over again.
 Fines and costs pile up, which you still can’t pay, and after this happens enough times (once, for some judges) you’ll go to jail.
 And then you’ll lose your job, and get further behind on your child support, and eventually go to jail.

 You may be saying to yourself, “Self, it can’t be that bad.
 After all, the federal government requires that states do this as part of 42 USC 666(a)(16), and Congress wouldn’t have passed such a law if it wasn’t effective!”